Warriston Road, Edinburgh EH7 4HW

 Telephone: 0131 552 3020

-Warriston Crematorium is Scotland’s second oldest crematorium, Mary Hill Glasgow is the oldest and was the first to be developed in Edinburgh.
+Warriston Crematorium is Ediburgh’s oldest crematorium whilst Mary Hill in Glasgow is the oldest in Scotland.

 Originally proposed by the Edinburgh Cremation Society(1918-1928), Easter Warriston House was redeveloped by Scotland’s leading architect of the day, Sir Robert Stodart Lorimer (1864-1929) and his partner John Fraser Mathew.